 A place for people to safely express their Irish identity, culture and beliefs, while protecting and growing the powerful community bonds in Cargin and Duneane Parish.
 A key group within this was the Cargin Robert Emmet Flute Band, known locally as 'The Emmet Band' and around which the sports teams were based upon.
 The new club was not just a sporting organisation, it was a Comhaltas movement of the family, club and parish with a football team giving it expression.
 It belonged to the people, representative of them, their heritage and their identity.

 Key members of the original Clann na hÉireann committee included Arthur Devlin, Mick Mallon, Barney Murphy, Gabriel Beatson, Richard Johnston, Ned Quinn, Patrick Close, John McCourt, Frank Gamble and Hughie Dowd.
-The name Erin's Own (Clann na hÉireann) was the suggestion of our first manager, Mr Liam O'Connor, and was titled after an old team that had existed in his home area of Ballycastle, North Co Mayo.
+It is said the name Erin's Own (Clann na hÉireann) was the suggestion of our first manager, Mr Liam O'Connor, and was titled after an old team that had existed in his home area of Ballycastle, North Co Mayo.
 Liam would eventually move to Knockloughrim and form the famous Erin's Own Lavey, later settling in Co Carlow becoming Chairman of St Patricks, Tullow GAC.

 Clann na hÉireann as a name for this new movement was unanimously agreed as it gave a clear statement and reminder to us all that even in the difficult period post-partition when our very identity was at threat, we in Cargin were and always would be 'of Ireland' and partition would not separate or remove us.
 We would forever be Ireland's own sons and daughters - 'the Children of Ireland' - Clann na hÉireann.

-In this formative decade Barney Lynn, William Young, Pat McCloskey, Frank Gamble, Pat Corr, Charlie Doherty, Paddy Lynn, PB Laverty, Charlie Totten and John Murphy drove the club onwards.
+In this formative decade Barney Lynn, Billy Young, Pat McCloskey, Frank Gamble, Pat Corr, Charlie Doherty, Paddy Lynn, PB Laverty, Charlie Totten and John Murphy drove the club onwards.
 Una Mallon, Tessie McKeon, Harry Dobbin, Cissie Mallon, Celia Corr, James Johnston, Pat Murphy, Dan McKeever and Mary Gilmore would play key roles in establishing both our sporting arm alongside our cultural aspirations and traditions.

 By adopting the existing local townland teams, such as Carlane, Moneynick, Annaghmore and Toome, Erin’s Own Cargin was inspired to grow immeasurably, now one of the first football clubs in Ireland formed post-partition.
 This was a landmark venture for SW Antrim and South Derry.
 Fr Magennis encouraged the creation of a SW Antrim Football League which was duly realised in 1925.
 Erin's Own entered as a pioneer member and won their first title of that competition in 1928 and then again in 1929.
 The nickname for the football and hurling teams was 'The Emmet Band' or at times simply, 'The Emmets'.